Looking for some great design examples in 2020? Read on.

 Following on the 3D theme, isometric drawing has long been the standard way of creating the perspective and depth of a 3D figure on a 2D design.
 The idea of isometric design is that the additional perspective lines declutter the image allowing space for more detail and creating interest for the viewer, and often a feeling of a birds-ey view of the image.
 Sounds perfect for web design, doesn’t it?
 No wonder it’s trending in 2020.< Our favorites of the year so far, all use this isometric technique is beautifully elegant ways giving a real sense of clarity and openness in often very detailed images.
 These design examples combine the isometric design with color shading and shadow so effectively that they add to the clarity.
 They are not there just for show.

 Do you want to find some cool premade illustrations for your designs?
 Check out our article Awesome Free and Paid Isometric & 3D Illustrations For Your Designs

 6. Golden Art

 The golden age of Design

 It’s been on the horizon, growing steadily over the last few years and now it looks like it truly got a foothold.
 The use of shiny metallic effects – it’s exciting even writing it.
 Still heavily dominated by gold, there is a push for other metals too, silver is coming and copper is a must.
-A spark of light catching, rich, textured gold can’t help but give a design a lift.
-The trending style is sparing, minimal use for shimmering highlights, and pick out elements and it also works brilliantly with embossed and debossed patterns.
+A spark of light-catching, rich, textured gold can’t help but give a design a lift.
+The trending style is sparing, with minimal use for shimmering highlights, and pick out elements and it also works brilliantly with embossed and debossed patterns.

-Our awesome selection of design examples show a variety of ways in which this addition can push your design to the top of the pile.
+Our awesome selection of design examples shows a variety of ways in which this addition can push your design to the top of the pile.

 7. Experimental Typography